Decrepitdoors/ez_multitwitch/README.md

 ---

-Right click on the stream from your following page
+Right click on the stream a stream on Twitch

-Click add to multitwitch in the context menu, a number hould appear infront of the extension icon
+Click 'add to multitwitch' in the context menu, a number should appear infront of the extension icon

 Do this again for all the streams you want to add